Violence escalates in Zimbabwe as court rules against opposition protests

 MDC spokesman Daniel Molokele insisted that the protest had not been postponed: "We did not call this protest off, the police blocked our supporters from being able to come to town."
 He added that continued protests are planned as a "roadmap" to change the situation in Zimbabwe.

-Molokele denied that the opposition was in direct talks with Mnangagwa and said that the MDC s an independent mediator to chart a way forward.
+Molokele denied that the opposition was in direct talks with Mnangagwa and said that the MDC wants an independent mediator to chart a way forward.

 Abduction and assault